-You've revised and worked so hard; it's time to show off all of your amazing
+'You've revised and worked so hard; it's time to show off all of your amazing reading and writing skills!
+Good luck, folks!'

 Feeling exhausted is hard.
 Keeping up good sleep habits is hard.
 Choose your hard.

 Regret is hard.
 Discipline is hard.
 Choose your hard.